 The NDA oversees the agricultural production and limited initial processing of raw hemp.
-Limited initial processing can include grinding, oil extraction from the plant, seed cleaning, among other processing methods of the raw plant.
+This can include grinding, oil extraction from the plant, seed cleaning, among other processing methods of the raw plant.
 The NDA does not regulate processed products for consumption.
-The Food and Drug Administration (FDA) as well as state and local health authorities regulate processed products intended for human consumption.
+The Food and Drug Administration (FDA) regulates processed products intended for human consumption.
 Most recent FDA comments regarding CBD and CBD derivatives can be found here.